 Aspect 5: Fighting corruption

 Corruption and unfair business practices violate national and international law.
-We reject every form of corruption, which is why corruption avoidance measures constitute a focus of our compliance activities.
+We reject every form of corruption, which is why prevention and corruption avoidance measures constitute a focus of our compliance activities.

 We feel it is highly important that all staff and executive bodies in our Group act with integrity and comply with our values, rules of conduct, and applicable laws and statutory requirements at all times.
 The goal of our compliance activities is to prevent violations and improper business behavior and to integrate compliance into our business processes early on and enduringly.
 Our customers need to be able to trust that our actions meet the highest standards for compliance and integrity around the world.
 This is essential if we are to be seen as a reliable partner.